Department of Communication Sciences and Disorders

 Mission and Strategic Plan

-The Department of Communication Sciences and Disorders is committed to providing a student-centered learning environment of the highest quality where undergraduate and graduate students develop the knowledge, clinical skills, and life-long learning skills to prepare them for professional careers and advanced study in speech-language pathology and audiology.
-The faculty and staff are dedicated to engaged excellence as we focus on:
+The mission of the Department of Communication Sciences and Disorders is to provide the highest quality student-centered learning environment where undergraduate and graduate students develop the knowledge, clinical skills, and life-long learning skills to prepare them for professional careers and advanced study in speech-language pathology and audiology.
+The faculty and staff are dedicated to:

-- Providing supervised clinical experiences where students have multiple opportunities to provide high quality client/patient care.
+- Providing supervised clinical experiences where students have multiple opportunities to provide high quality care to diverse clientele.

 - Creating opportunities for students to understand and engage in research related to normal and disordered communication.

-- Encouraging and supporting civic engagement, leadership, and active involvement in campus-life and the broader community.
+- Encouraging and supporting civic engagement and leadership in campus life and the broader community.

 Long –Term Program Goals